ericholscher/ericholscher.com/site/blog/2025/jan/2/money-and-identity.md

 It's hard to see folks who have been strongly defined by their job lose that identity, and not have a good sense of how to replace it.

-This is a great article from the founder of Loom, Vinay Hiremath, which talks about this exact issue.
+This is an article from the founder of Loom, Vinay Hiremath, which talks about this exact issue.
+He wanders between multiple different areas to focus, and ends up still not really knowing what to do with his life.
+It's an interesting salve to the idea that money will solve all your problems.
+It seems like he still doesn't know what will solve his, but it's a perennial question that many people face.

 > So I decided to go to the redwoods and figure it out.